-Redundancy is an difficult process to navigate for any business.
+Managing a redundancy process is difficult for any business.

-Redundancy is a last resort for a business, particularly given how complex it can be, and the average redundancy rate over the last 5 years has been just 3.8 redundancies per 1000 employees.
+Redundancy is a last resort for a business, particularly given how complex it can be.
+The average redundancy rate over the last 5 years has been just 3.8 redundancies per 1000 employees.

 Our top redundancy tips for managers are:

 We strongly advise you get in-touch with us on 0203 146 8770 to get expert, tailored guidance before you take any actions.